-Notes: Bounds on difference impose no shape restrictions; monotonicity bounds impose monotonicity restriction (11), as discussed in Section 4.2.
+Notes: 95% CIs are below in brackets.
+Because bounds must be between -1 and 1, any values below -1 or above 1 were removed from calculated CIs.
+Bounds on difference impose no shape restrictions; monotonicity bounds impose monotonicity restriction (11), as discussed in Section 4.2.